 - Kindness: So sweet!
 Truly a good, kind soul. +1 for sure.

 - Leadership: Tiana exhibits more of a personal leadership style.
 She leads her own restaurant, of course, and helps keep Lottie in line.
-But I don’t recall many points of her leading groups of other people so much.
+This qualifies as leadership to me, so +1 to Ms. T!

 - Bravery: It’s pretty brave to strike out on your own as entrepreneur, especially when you’ve suffered great loss.
 She also takes the frog thing in stride and is willing to put the common good above her personal needs. +1